-More than 500 teachers, cafeteria managers, and administrators attend after-school and Saturday workshops to learn and share how to plant and maintain edible gardens, integrate them into the curriculum and cafeteria, reach out to the community, collect data to evaluate the program, and advocate for nutritional and environmental literacy.
+More than 500 teachers, cafeteria managers, and administrators attend after-school and Saturday workshops to share and learn how to plant and maintain edible gardens and integrate them into the curriculum and cafeteria.

-The ultimate objective of the Edible Garden Initiative is to significantly improve eating patterns in children and their families while also improving students' academic achievement.
-Through EGI, students develop a deeper understanding of the connection between health and their environment.
+The ultimate objective is to significantly improve eating patterns in children and their families while also improving students' academic achievement.
+Through FFS, students develop a deeper understanding of the connection between health and their environment.

 Ocean Bank Center for Educational Materials

 When it comes to creative teaching aids, teachers have come to depend on the Ocean Bank Center for Educational Materials to provide them with not only that unique tool to motivate their students, but also the everyday staples they need.
 Sponsored by Ocean Bank, this warehouse and distribution program accepts donations of usable excess inventory, remnants, leftovers, surplus supplies and more from companies -- as well as traditional classroom supplies -- which we then make available free of charge to Miami-Dade County Public Schools' teachers for their classrooms.
 Miami-Dade County students benefit by having the materials necessary for their lessons and businesses benefit through an up to 200-percent tax deduction on the goods.

 Teachers may shop for free twice each year, or on more occasions if they volunteer their time at the warehouse.

 As a source of free materials for public school classrooms, the Ocean Bank Center has logged over 26,025 educator visits since opening in 1993, reaching nearly 2 million M-DCPS students.